-Emily Pohl-Weary lives in Dovercourt Village.
-She will publish her latest teen novel, Not Your Ordinary Wolf Girl, in 2013.
-She facilitates the Toronto Street Writers, a free writing group geared toward marginalized youth, and is the executive director of the Academy of the Impossible, a storefront learning centre.
-Her book about her grandmother, Better To Have Loved: The Life of Judith Merril (Between the Lines, 2002), won the 2003 Hugo Award for non-fiction.
-She is the author of the poetry collection Iron-on Constellations (Tightrope, 2005), the novel A Girl Like Sugar (McGilligan, 2004).
-Last updated summer, 2013.
+Emily Pohl-Weary lives in Vancouver.
+She currently is finishing a YA novel set in her old Toronto neighbourhood, which she started while living in Dawson.
+Her book about her grandmother, Better To Have Loved: The Life of Judith Merril, won the 2003 Hugo Award for non-fiction.
+She is the author of the poetry collection Iron-on Constellations and the novel A Girl Like Sugar.
+Last updated summer, 2020.

 Sandy Pool is a writer, editor, and creative writing instructor.
 Her latest book, Undark: An Oratorio, was short-listed for the Stephan G. Stephansson Award for Poetry, and the Trillium Book Award for Poetry.
 Last updated winter, 2013–2014.

 Brett Popplewell is the bestselling author of someone else’s book, and the editor and publisher of Canada’s most-decorated small illustrated literary humour magazine, the Feathertale Review.
 Last updated, winter, 2017–2018.